Best headphones: Get good-quality audio equipment at your budget

 A final word on shopping for the best headphones

 Headphones are essential equipment for private and portable enjoyment of media and music, and the incredibly large market offers the opportunity to satisfy users of every need and walk of life.
 You don’t need to be an audio engineer to enjoy quality headphones, but you may not want a model with heavy equalization if you’re doing critical work.
-Above all else, durability and ease of integration with your existing routine will determine which pair are the best headphones for you.
+Above all else, durability and ease of integration with your existing routine will determine which pair are the best cans for you.